 What are lymph nodes?

-The body has over 600 lymph nodes, or "glands”.
+The body has over 600 lymph nodes.
+These are located all around the body except for the brain and heart.
 Most lymph nodes are found in groups near the armpit, groin and neck.
-They are also found in the chest and abdominal cavities away from the surface of the skin.
-Most parts of the body have lymph nodes except for the brain and heart.
+They are also in the chest and abdominal cavities away from the surface of the skin.

-The size of normal lymph nodes can range between 0.5 to 1.5 cm, depending on where they are located.
+Lymph nodes measure 0.5 to 1.5 cm across, depending on where they are located.
 In general, lymph nodes are about the size of a pea.

-Swollen lymph nodes (lymphadenopathy) are common in children.
-Because young children are constantly being exposed to new infections and antigens, their lymph nodes are often larger than those of adults.
+Swollen lymph nodes (lymphadenopathy) occur when the body is fighting an infection.
+Young children are constantly being exposed to new infections and antigens, so their lymph nodes are often larger than those of adults.

 Causes of swollen lymph nodes

 Lymph nodes can swell because they are reacting to an infection or they are infected.

 Your child’s lymph nodes will swell in a certain part of the body when they are fighting an infection nearby.
 If the lymph nodes are infected by a virus, such as a cold, or a bacteria, as in a strep throat, they can grow to about two centimetres in the neck area.
 This slight enlargement, along with mild tenderness, means the lymph nodes are reacting to the infection and working well to control it.